About the Journal

 Focus and Scope

-USAbroad – Journal of American History and Politics is the first Italian academic journal published annually by an Editorial Board of early-career scholars and entirely dedicated to the study of U.S. history and politics.
+USAbroad – Journal of American History and Politics is the first Italian academic journal entirely dedicated to the study of U.S. history and politics.
+It is published annually by an editorial board of early-career scholars based in Italy and across Europe.
 Founded with the support of CISPEA (Inter-university Consortium for the Study of Euro-American History and Politics) and the U.S. Embassy in Rome, the journal sets out to offer the occasion to postgraduates and early career Italian and international scholars to publish innovative and ground-breaking academic research that investigates any aspects of U.S. history and politics: social, economic and intellectual developments, relations of gender, race and class, foreign policy, international relations, history of policies and institutions.
 The journal pays particular attention to recent historiographical trends, in particular global, transatlantic and Atlantic history, and to multidisciplinary approaches which successfully intermingle history with social and political sciences.
-USAbroad publishes in English language.
+USAbroad publishes in English.
 A double-blind peer-reviewed journal, USAbroad’s aim is to select and publish exclusively independent and top-quality scientific production.

 By publishing world-leading research, USAbroad sets out to favor the professionalization and growth of a new generation of Italian scholars of American history and politics while at the same time opening opportunities to develop a fruitful platform for academic and scientific exchanges with early-career scholars of U.S. History based in Europe.